 Starbucks – Everyone always asks where the closest Starbucks is lol.
 There is one conveniently located on Worth Ave.
 You’ll find it next to Saks in The Esplanade.
 It’s less than a block from the beach, so grab your coffee and watch the sunrise!
 One helpful tip: this Starbucks always has a pitcher of ice water out, so if you need some stop in!

 Publix – For those of you who aren’t familiar, Publix is a grocery store.
-While their subs and takeout food is delicious and I highly recommend it, I’m mentioning it in this post more as an FYI.
+While their subs and takeout food are delicious and I highly recommend them, I’m mentioning it in this post more as an FYI.
 The Publix on the island is NOT within walking distance from Worth Ave.
 It is located near the North bridge, which is where Sprinkles and Coyo Taco are located.
 I recommend stopping here for any necessities like water bottles, or to grab some snacks for the weekend.
 They also have grab-and-go items which are perfect to keep in the hotel fridge for a midnight snack.

 $$ (Approx $20-$50)

 Bricktops – This restaurant can actually be found both on the Island as well as in Palm Beach Gardens!
-I personally have been to the one on Palm Beach and loved it!
+I personally have been to the one on Palm Beach island and loved it!
 I personally recommend the ribs lol.
 They offer brunch, lunch, and dinner depending on the day of the week.

 Seafood Bar – If you’re looking for a unique dining experience, this is it!
 This unique restaurant and bar is located at The Breakers and the bar itself is a fish tank.
 Yeah, it’s pretty cool!
 They offer both lunch and dinner.